what is a solid state drive ssd in a laptop 1

 Setting the SSD as the primary boot device

-Once the physical installation is complete, the laptop needs to be configured to boot from the new SSD.
+Once the physical installation is complete, the laptop must be configured to boot from the new SSD.
 This involves accessing the laptop’s BIOS or UEFI settings and changing the boot order.

 To access the BIOS or UEFI settings, restart the laptop and press the designated key during startup (usually F2, F10, or Del).
 Once in the settings, navigate to the boot options and select the SSD as the primary boot device.
 Save the changes and exit the settings.